 "The first year I was able to work, but as the nursing classes got more difficult and practicums were expected, it became difficult to also work.
 There were times my roommate and I were hungry, but we managed," said Loida.
 "Not long ago, my mom told me that one month she didn't have $15 to send to me, so mom tried to hock her watch.
 When the person found out why, they gave her the money and told her to keep the watch.
 Words can't describe how much I appreciate my mom and how grateful I am to the church."

 Recently, Loida made a point to give back to the organization that helped her make her dreams a reality.
-She decided to make a donation to the Gift of Hope scholarship, provided through the Office of Loans and Scholarships at GBHEM.
+She decided to make a donation to the Gift of Hope scholarship, provided through the Office of Scholarships at GBHEM.
 "My husband had a successful construction business, and I have been so blessed.
 I just knew I needed to return the blessing that I'd received years ago as a way to thank The United Methodist Church for believing in me."

 Providing scholarship funding is one of the best ways The United Methodist Church can show its commitment to preparing global leaders for a global church and world.
 The Rev. Dr. Karen Layman Gift of Hope Endowment fund provides scholarships to undergraduate students who are already leaders in the UMC, and who will continue to lead once they graduate.

 The United Methodist Scholarship Programs are a churchwide educational service providing scholarships to help supplement the financial needs of today's students.
 Funding for these scholarships are provided through offerings, wills, annuities, and other designated gifts.